smbutterfield/ibmt17-18/_10-intro-part-writing/a3-tx-funds-of-part-writing.md

 ---
 layout: chapter
-title: 10a Lesson - Tendency Tones and Chordal Function
+title: 10a Lesson - Fundamentals of Part-writing
 ---

 # Class discussion